AnnaBernbaum/OptimisationGroup8/Subsystem_1/README.md

-This is the README for the Subsystem_1
+This is the README for the Subsystem 1: The Heating Element
 =======

 This Subsystem aims to optimise the heating element subsystem of a front-loading tumble dryer.